Continuous harmonic functions on a ball that are not in $H^s$ for $s>1/2$: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Pier Domenico Lamberti for the inspiring discussion that kindled the work on this topic and Valentina Casarino for the precious insights on spherical harmonics theory.
+The authors wish to thank Pier Domenico Lamberti for the inspiring discussion that kindled the work on this topic and Valentina Casarino for the insights on spherical harmonics theory.
+Our gratitude also goes to Martin Costabel, whose advice was essential for the last example.
 Some of the results here presented are also part of the master thesis of Brian Luczak at the University of Tulsa \cite{Lu19}.

 Roberto Bramati is supported by the FWO Odysseus 1 grant G.0H94.18N: Analysis and Partial Differential Equations and by the Methusalem programme of the Ghent University Special Research Fund (BOF) (Grant number 01M01021).